 What Can You Do With a Doctorate in Political Science?

 - Director of Communications

-Directors of communications work for government agencies, nonprofits, and private businesses designing and implementing a communications strategy.
-They act as spokespeople for a company, coordinate with journalists, and give press conferences.
+Directors of communications work for government agencies, nonprofits, and private businesses, where they design and implement communications strategies.
+They act as spokespeople for companies, coordinate with journalists, and give press conferences.
 Communication directors also create employee communication policies.